Joe-BN/Joe-BN/README.md

 # Joseph B. Ng'era

-**'A young Developer'**
+**'A Young Developer'**

 From the moment I first dicovered that I could do more than just consume content via my pc, I was hooked.
 The inner curiousity in me drove me to want to know more about this power to code.
-From one small project to the next, I feel elated to know more and more.
-I love the feeling of creating stuff.
+From one small project to the next, I was driven to learm more and more.
+I love the feeling of creating.
 I think that Progrmming has helped me do just that.
-I encourage others like myself to hop along and join me in this journey
+I encourage others like myself to hop along and join the journey.

 ---